gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 ![jdk_downloa_2](./img/jdk_download_2.png)

 Click the **JDK Download** and find the file for your OS.
 Then click the download link and run the file to install JDK.
-When the installation is complete, click Close.
+When the installation is complete, click `Close`.

 ### Install Eclipse